Delta (wrestler): Delta (2009-present)

-In June 2011, Delta teamed with Atlantis and Guerrero Maya Jr. in the Forjando un Ídolo tournament, which they eventually went on to win.
-On November 16, Atlantis announced that he was officially forming a stable named Los Reyes de la Atlantida ("The Kings of the Atlantis") with Delta and Guerrero Maya Jr. On December 16, the trio defeated Los Invasores (Olímpico, Psicosis II and Volador Jr.) for the Mexican National Trios Championship at CMLL's Sin Piedad show.
-On June 22, Los Reyes de la Atlantida lost the title to Los Depredadores del Aire (Black Warrior, Mr. Águila and Volador Jr.).
-On October 30, Los Reyes de la Atlantida regained the Mexican National Trios Championship from Los Depredadores del Aire.
-They lost the title to the Los Invasores team of Kraneo, Mr. Águila and Psicosis II on December 16, 2012.
-In March, 2013 Delta was forced to team up with Tiger to compete in the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament") where the concept was that rivals, or at least wrestlers on opposite sides of the rudo/tecnico divide would team up for a tag team tournament.
-Delta and Tiger had no previous rivalry and in fact wore matching colored outfits for the tournament as a sign of team unity.
-Despite their unity the team was eliminated by the team of Blue Panther and Rey Escorpión in the first round of the tournament.
-In March, 2013 Delta was announced as participating in the 2013 En Busca de un Ídolo ("In search of an Idol") tournament.
-When the official details of the tournament was revealed in early May Delta had been removed as a competitor.
+In June, Delta, Atlantis and Guerrero Maya Jr. won the Forjando un Ídolo tournament.
+On November 16, Atlantis announced that he was officially forming a stable named Los Reyes de la Atlantida ("The Kings of the Atlantis") with the two.
+At Sin Piedad on December 16, the trio defeated Los Invasores (Olímpico, Psicosis II and Volador Jr.) for the Mexican National Trios Championship, but lost it to Los Depredadores del Aire (Black Warrior, Mr. Águila and Volador Jr.) on June 22.
+They regained the title on October 30, but lost it to Los Invasores' Kraneo, Mr. Águila and Psicosis II on December 16.
+On March 8, 2013, Delta was forced to team with Tiger in the Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament"), which forces rivals to team with each other.
+However, they had no rivalry and wore matching colored outfits as a sign of team unity, but lost to Blue Panther and Rey Escorpión in the first round.
 On November 3, Delta and Guerrero Maya Jr. defeated La Fiebre Amarilla (Namajague and Okumura) to win the CMLL Arena Coliseo Tag Team Championship.
-Delta's reign with the Arena Coliseo Tag Team Championship ended over 400 days later when the team lost to La Comando Caribeño ("The Caribbean Commando"; Misterioso Jr. and Sagrado) on February 28, 2015.
-On April 26, 2015, Los Reyes de la Atlantida won the Mexican National Trios Championship for a record-breaking third time by defeating La Peste Negra (El Felino, Mr. Niebla and Negro Casas).
+Over 400 days later, they lost it to La Comando Caribeño (Misterioso Jr. and Sagrado) on February 28, 2015.
+On April 26, Los Reyes de la Atlantida won their record-breaking third Mexican National Trios Championship from La Peste Negra (El Felino, Mr. Niebla and Negro Casas).